-Fifteen years ago today, (9/11/01) I received a call from Nat Irvin asking me if I heard that a plane had crashed into the World Trade Center.
+Twenty years ago today on 9/11/01, I received a call from my friend, Nat Irvin, asking me if I heard that a plane had crashed into the World Trade Center.
+I had not.
 I was sitting in my office on the 13th floor.
 He called again minutes later to say it had happened again.
 And then we all would find out about the terrible tragedy unfolding.
-That evening, I wrote this column that appeared in The W-S Chronicle on (9/13).
+That evening, I wrote this column, after attending a church service with my late sister, Gloria, that appeared in The W-S Chronicle on (9/13).

 I Cried Today

 ‘The Lord your God will be with you wherever you go.‘ — Joshua 1:9

 I cried today.

 I was overcome with the burden of loss.
 The loss of people, like you and me, who went to work, in New York and Washington, and didn’t make it home.
 People like you and me who boarded a plane for a destination they wouldn’t see at the end of the day.